deanishe/alfred-workflow/_sources/supported-versions.rst.txt

 Alfred versions
 ===============

-Alfred-Workflow works with all versions of Alfred 2 and 3, but you must own the `Powerpack`_ to use Alfred's workflow feature.
+Alfred-Workflow works with all versions of Alfred 2, 3 & 4, but you must own the `Powerpack`_ to use Alfred's workflow feature.

-All Script Filter features provided by Alfred 2 as of v2.8.3 and by Alfred 3 as of v3.6.2 are supported in the latest version of Alfred-Workflow.
+All Script Filter features provided by Alfred 2 as of v2.8.3 and by Alfred 4 as of v4.0.2 are supported in the latest version of Alfred-Workflow.

-The :class:`~workflow.Workflow` class is compatible with both Alfred 2 and Alfred 3.
-The :class:`~workflow.Workflow3` class is only compatible with Alfred 3.
+The :class:`~workflow.Workflow` class is compatible with Alfred 2+.
+The :class:`~workflow.Workflow3` class is only compatible with Alfred 3+.

 .. important::